 For the purposes of this report, the Company has produced financial comparatives on an unaudited C-IFRS basis.

-Significant differences in the asset values for material asset classes recorded on the Solvency II balance sheet and on the C-IFRS balance sheet at 31 December 2016 are shown in Table 14:
+Significant differences in the asset values for material asset classes recorded on the Solvency II balance sheet and on the C-IFRS balance sheet at 31 December 2017 are shown in the following table.